AnirudhM1/Soundemic/README.md

 Sign up page,
 Login page,
-Styling and responsiveness of Songcards on Search page, Created and edited Profile page.
+Styling and responsiveness of Songcards on Search page, Created and edited Profile page, added responsiveness.